 FINRA staunchly defends its forum.
 “We have no evidence whatsoever that the hearings are rigged,” says Linda Fienberg, president of FINRA’s dispute resolution and chief hearing officer, in Washington, D.C.
 “I would deny that it’s a kangaroo court.
 We’re audited internally by the SEC from time to time and by the Government Accountability Office (GAO).
 Brokers would be no better off in court, perhaps worse off versus arbitration.”

 But many say that FINRA arbitration is deeply flawed, even horribly broken.
 It just doesn’t work, they maintain; and the main source of the problem is that FINRA itself conducts the program.
+“Brokers’ claims are adjudicated by essentially a trade association of brokerages,” says Dan Solin, a wealth advisor with Buckingham Asset Management, director of investor advocacy for the BAM Alliance and author of bestselling books on finance.
+“Brokers are treated like third-class citizens.
+They don’t get access to the courts and a jury of their peers like everyone else.”

 The organization called FINRA is the result of the 2007 merger of the National Association of Securities Dealers with the regulatory function, including the arbitration forum, of the New York Stock Exchange.